mickmill54/vault_kv_deleter/README.md

-This bash script was built primarily to migrate a ton of secrets from an old, open-source version of Vault to Vault Enterprise.
-Surprisingly, there was no migration tool available from Hashicorp at the time of this work, so I created one.
+This bash script was built primarily to delete key values from a  given path.
+For example if you have a series of key values in the path kv/fu/bar you can delete all the keys under say "bar" or the keys under "fu".
+All the keys and sub directories will be deleted under the give path.

 ## Contents

 1. The config.json file
 2. Installation instructions
 3. Running the script
-4. Useful commands and randomish stuff
-5. References
-6. Acknowledgements
+4. Acknowledgements

 A couple of notes before diving in:

-* Back up your source secrets engine(s).
+* Back up your source secrets engine(s) Before you run this command.
 * Understand what this script is doing before you run it and tweak as needed.
 * You will need to configure the config.json file for your specific use case.